gneu77/redux-dispatch-interceptor/README.md

 Yes you can!
 And I'd say in 90% of the use cases, that's the better way, because it's the standard way.
 To get an idea in which cases an interceptor might be more handy, have a look at the example in the [Use Case Example](#section-use-case)

+* Essentially, when you have to to something (e.g. check conditions) for a distinct action, you would wrap it into a thunk.
+* If you want to do something always and for all your actions, you implement a middleware for it.
+* But if you don't want to implement middleware, or you need dynamic middleware, then this package is for you. git